 Time spent walking and resulting diseases keep them from school, work and taking care of their families.

-8 out 10 children under 12 years old attend primary school, and only 60% of those who attend school will finish grade 6.
+8 out of 10 children under 12 years old attend primary school, and only 60% of those who attend school will finish grade 6.
 (MINEDUC – Ministry of Education)